Italy–Moldova relations

-Italy–Moldova relations refer to foreign relations between Moldova and Italy.
+Italy–Moldova relations are the foreign relations between Moldova and Italy.
 Italy has an embassy in Chişinău.
+Both nations are members of the COE.
+Italy is a member of the EU, which Moldova applied for in 2022.

 History

 In 1992 Italy was one of the first countries to recognize Moldova.

 In 2014, Italy's foreign minister praised Moldova for choosing "the path of going toward the West but of also maintaining good relations with the East".

-The current Italian ambassador to Moldova with residence in Bucharest is Daniele Mancini.
+On 5 December 2024, Italy and Moldova signed a Defence Cooperation Agreement.